AliRezaJoodi/AVR_Projects/DigitalMeter_Ultrasonic_SRF02_LCD/README.md

 Note: Included schematic and PCB layout with Proteus.
 Note: It's a prototype and should get better.
-Note: `Code_BascomAVR_DepthMeasuring` is a code for Depth Measuring Project.
+Note: `Code_BascomAVR_DigitalWaterLevelMeter` is a code for Digital Water Level Meter Project.

 ### Folder and Files Description
 It has included: